-There has been consultation with The Department of the Environment prior to the release of this draft risk analysis report.
-Comments from the Department were incorporated into this draft, and the Department agreed with the conclusions of the draft report.
-However the Department of the Environment has no separate approval process in the case of pathogens.
+There has been consultation with the Department of the Environment prior to the release of the final risk analysis report.
+Comments from the Department were incorporated into this final report, and the Department agreed with the conclusions of the final report.